Linus Yale Jr.: Yale Bank Lock

 In 1851 Yale invented what he referred to as the "Yale Magic Infallible Bank Lock", for safes and bank vaults.
-This design allowed the owner to change its combination and would also allow the key to secure the lock while being hidden away from the exterior of the door by a hardened steel plate, which covered the key-hole behind it.
+This design allowed the owner to change its combination and would also allow the key to secure the lock while being hidden away from the exterior of the door by a hardened steel plate, which covered the keyhole behind it.